lavanne1/Python-Project-pillow-tesseract-and-opencv/README.md

+# Python Project pillow tesseract and opencv
+## Final Assignment
-This is a simple markdown file.
+This is the final assignment repo